Losant/losant-docs/docs/workflows/data/run-executable.md

 ### Notes on Errors

-There are many reasons that the Run Executable node could error, but here are a few of the more common cases:
+There are many reasons that the Run Executable Node could error, but here are a few of the more common cases:

 * The command given in the `Command` template does not exist or is invalid in some way.
 * The path given for the `Current Working Directory` does not exist.